"Does laser hair therapy cause shedding?" This is yet another rumor and unfounded myth surrounding laser hair restoration therapy.

-Minimized shedding, new hair growth and a thickening of the hair shaft diameter are three well proven results of laser hair therapy.
+Minimal hair shedding, new hair growth, and a thickening of the hair shaft diameter are three well-proven results of laser hair therapy.

 Back to the question at hand– why does a scientifically engineered laser hair therapy device NOT cause shedding?
 Let’s quickly run through the hair growth cycle to address this question.